Ottoman destroyer Taşoz: Operational history

-Taşoz was commissioned into the Ottoman Navy on 1907 in Istanbul.
+Taşoz was commissioned into the Ottoman Navy in 1907 in Istanbul.
 On 1 October 1911, after the outbreak of the Italo-Turkish War, Basra, together with her sister ships Samsun, Yarhisar and Basra, became part of an Ottoman fleet directed to defend the Dardanelles (consisting, in addition to them, of the battleships Barbaros Hayreddin, Turgut Reis, the ironclad Mesudiye and the torpedo boat Demirhisar), but the following day all ships returned to Istanbul to make necessary repairs and retrieve supplies.
-The Ottoman fleet returned to defensive positions on October 12, with little activity until the end of the conflict.
+The Ottoman fleet returned to defensive positions on 12 October, with little activity until the end of the conflict.

-During the First Balkan War, on December 12, 1912 Taşoz and Basra went on patrol in the waters of the Dardanelles, intending to ambush Greek destroyers, but had to return due to trouble with their boilers.
+During the First Balkan War, on 12 December 1912 Taşoz and Basra went on patrol in the waters of the Dardanelles, intending to ambush Greek destroyers, but had to return due to trouble with their boilers.
 Between 7 and 11 February 1913, Taşoz and Basra, together with the ironclad Asar-i Tevfik took part in the unsuccessful descent at Podima on the Black Sea coast, losing Asar-i Tevfik in this action.
 In April and May, the Taşoz, together with the torpedo boat Berkefşan, escorted the transport ship Kizilirmak, sailing from Constanța to Istanbul.

 At the outbreak of World War I, the destroyer was already obsolete and of low combat value.
 On 14–16 August 1914, Taşoz together with the cruiser Berk-i Satvet patrolled the Turkish straits.
 On 21 September, Taşoz and Basra escorted the battlecruiser Yavuz Sultan Selim during a patrol cruise in the Black Sea.
 On the morning of 29 October, the Taşoz, together with her sister Samsun and the line cruiser Yavuz Sultan Selim, took part in an attack on the Russian harbour of Sevastopol, which was carried out without a formal declaration of war.
 After the attack, both destroyers participated in the rescue of sailors from the scuttled Russian minesweeper Prut, taking on board a total of 75 survivors.